 This is a project by Bob Baucom that we are proud to host.
 We hope you enjoy it!

-Small figure ornaments are always fun to turn and paint.
+Small figure ornaments and woodturning toys (like spinning tops) are always fun to turn and paint.
 There are several toy soldier designs that have been turned over the years.
 Always looking for different ornaments to turn for children for the holidays the following ideas looked like they would be interesting and fun.
-The toy soldier ornament is made of beads and coves, both of which can be done with a skew or a spindle gouge.
+The toy soldier ornament is made of beads and coves, both of which can be done with a skew or a spindle gouge without additional wood turning tools.
 Toy soldier ornaments can be any size.

 Since this is an ornament it needs to be lightweight.
 The shape and size would depend on the size of scrap wood.
 Each ornament can be different by using many available designs or creating my own.
 In this project, I am going to use Dusty Penta’s (a friend of mine) design.
 Included in this handout is a design Alan Leland uses that is in the Nick Cook style.